raykpridgen/GroupWork/README.md

 Grocery Store POS System

 User Stories:
-  As a cashier, I want to find the price of an item by name so that I can find the price.
+  As a cashier, I want to find an item by name so that I can find the price.

   As a cashier, I want to determine the change needed based on a customer's order and their bills, so that I am not spending a lot of time counting change.